microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-phone-number.md

 ## Unassign a bot phone number

-Use the following cmdlet to unassign a phone number.
+Use the following cmdlet to unassign a phone number:

 `PS C:\> Set-CsOnlineVoiceApplicationInstance -Identity <user@contoso.com> -TelephoneNumber $null`